vidarh/file_writer/README.md

 one specific use-case of replacing a file entirely with new content.

+It should at a minimum:

+ * maintain permissions of the overwritten file.
+ * keep a Unix-style backup file (original filename +"~")
+ * use `rename` to create the backup file if possible.
+ * call `fsync` to ensure durability
+ * raise an exception if an unexpected number of bytes gets written
+ * leave the backup intact if overwriting the file fails.

+See the rspec specs for specifics.

+In the future, the intent is to replicate more of the options provided by emacs (see [the emacs manual](https://www.gnu.org/software/emacs/manual/html_node/emacs/Saving.html) )

 ## Installation

 Add this line to your application's Gemfile: